pebxcvi/PSHomeCacheDepot/README.md

 ### ✧ Extraction Summary ✧

-To reiterate, in order to extract the Playstation®Home cache, it is **required to jailbreak your PS3** to gain access to its internal HDD.
+To reiterate, in order to extract the PlayStation®Home cache, it is **required to jailbreak your PS3** to gain access to its internal HDD.
 You will also **need a USB Stick** that's formated to the **FAT32** format.
 Most USB Sticks are FAT32 now days but if for some reason it's not, you will need to reformat it using a PC program called Rufus.
 If you have no USB Stick, do an internet search for "USB Stick 16GB FAT32" then order it.

 For newcomers, the PS3 jailbreak community **recommends updating your PS3 to the Hybrid Firmware ( HFW ) then installing the HEN software**.
 It is a Semi-untethered Jailbreak where the user has to enable HEN to go into a jailbroken state.
 When rebooting the PS3, it returns to a non-jailbroken state until the user enables HEN again.
 Because of this, it is considered to be **very safe**.

 Once jailbroken, a **Homebrew application called multiMAN MOD ( mmCM )** can be used to **browse the PS3 directories** via its own File Manager / mmOS.
-Playstation®Home's cache folders will be **in the dev_hdd0/game/ directory** and can be **indentified by one of the below folder pairs**. **The objective is to copy the two folders from the PS3 to the FAT32 USB Stick.**
+PlayStation®Home's cache folders will be **in the dev_hdd0/game/ directory** and can be **indentified by one of the below folder pairs**. **The objective is to copy the two folders from the PS3 to the FAT32 USB Stick.**

 **`NPIA00005`** / **`NPIA00005DATA`** ( **Retail** )
 **`NPIA00010`** / **`NPIA00010DATA`** ( **Developer** )